How Do I Get My Puppy To Sleep Through The Night?

 It’s hard to ignore the whining and barking your puppy makes when she’s in her crate, but sometimes that’s the best thing to do.

 “If your puppy has pottied, is back in the crate and is being fussy, give your puppy something to play with in the crate (a chew toy is good for this), and do your best to get back to sleep,” Bloom said.

-Though it might be hard at first, this is the only way to avoid these problem behaviors once your dog becomes an adult.
+It might be hard at first, but it’s the only way to avoid these problem behaviors once your dog becomes an adult.
 (After all, if she learns that whining gets her whatever she wants, she’s never going to stop!)

-This means feeding them, taking them out and putting them in their crate at the same time every night.
-After some time, your puppy will naturally adjust to this routine (and keep her protests to a minimum).
+This means feeding her, taking her out and putting her in her crate at the same time every night.
+After some time, your puppy will naturally adjust to this schedule.

 We independently pick all the products we recommend because we love them and think you will too.
 If you buy a product from a link on our site, we may earn a commission.